 Possible placement options include:

-BSTH will provide recommendations for placements and check in with graduates every three months for the first year after the build, and every six months thereafter to ensure that graduates continue to move towards their goals.
-BSTH’s commitment to five years of support for its graduates will ensure their long-term success and provide feedback for the program.
+BSTH will provide recommendations for placements and check in with graduates to ensure that graduates continue to move towards their goals.
+BSTH is committed to supporting its graduates to ensure their long-term success.